oodinga/go-config-client/README.md

 ```

 ### Using .env file
-Config client variables can also be loaded from .env file.
+Config variables can also be loaded from .env file.
 This is an extension of [godotenv](https://pkg.go.dev/github.com/joho/godotenv@v1.5.1)

 In your .env file set the following values.